hbz/lobid-blog/_posts/2019-05-17-skohub-general.md

 ## Searching metadata harvested from silos

 Current approaches for publishing and finding open content on the web are often focused on repositories as the place to publish content.
-Those repositories then provide standardized interfaces for crawlers to collect and index the metadata in order to offer search solutions on top.
+Those repositories then provide (ideally standardized) interfaces for crawlers to collect and index the metadata in order to offer search solutions on top.
 An established approach for Open Access (OA) articles goes like this:

 - Repositories with interfaces for metadata harvesting ([OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html)) are set up for scholars to upload their OA publications
 - Metadata is crawled from those repositories, normalized and loaded into search indexes